 The value of purchased portfolios as recorded on the Group's balance sheet may fluctuate each time management reassesses forecasted cash flows.
 The Group's forecasted cash flows are based on a number of assumptions, as the projected performance is generated analysing historic forecasts relative to actual gross collections achieved and accounting operational improvements, among other things.
 These historically observed forecasts are linked to the underlying collection fundamentals applicable at the time, including, among others, general economic conditions, the collections strategy, collections legislation and customer behaviour.
-Any changes to these assumptions could potentially result in revaluations (meaning a change in the projected cash flow), which would have the effect of changing the value of the portfolios on the Group's balance sheet and lead to the inclusion of a corresponding movement in the Group's consolidated profit and loss account.
-Book value movements are non-cash movements, but are derived from the aforementioned change to the project cash flow effecting the Group profit and loss statement.
-The changed book value and the specific amortisation rate are non-cash items as well, however directly linked to the profit and loss statement in the calculation of interest income.
+In addition, should the Group experience increased collection costs, for example due to lower collection efficiency or efficacy, changing laws or changes in collection practices to more costly collection methods, such as through legal systems, then gross cash collections on the Group's portfolios would decline and impact the carrying value of the portfolios, potentially significantly.
+Any changes to these assumptions would result in revaluations, which would have the effect of changing the value of the portfolios on the Group's balance sheet and lead to the inclusion of a corresponding movement in the Group's consolidated profit and loss account.
+Book value movements are non-cash movements, but are derived from the actual collections achieved in each individual portfolio, and affect amortisation rates and subsequently flow through to other profit and loss account line items, including operating profit and the amount of tax on ordinary activities.
+They also impact the Group's cash outflows for tax payments.
 Negative revaluations would also negatively impact the Group's equity and capital adequacy.